March 12, 2024

 Level 2 vs DC fast chargers: the right choice for your fleet

 There are three categories of chargers: Level 1, Level 2 (L2), and DC fast chargers (DCFCs).
-Level 1 chargers are the equivalent of plugging your car into a normal electrical outlet, so most often are not used for commercial fleet charging; fleets typically choose between Level 2s and DCFCs.
+Level 1 chargers are the equivalent of plugging your car into a normal electrical outlet, so they're rarely used for commercial fleet charging.
+Fleets typically choose between Level 2 and DCFC.

-Level 2 chargers don't cost as much as DCFCs, so many fleets choose them as the default option.
-However, there are some good reasons to choose DCFCs, especially if you need fast charging or operate heavy duty vehicles.
-Let's first look at all of the differences between the two.
+Level 2 chargers cost less than DCFCs, so many fleets choose them as the default.
+There are good reasons to choose DCFCs, especially if you need fast charging or operate heavy-duty vehicles.
+Let's look at the differences first.

 Differences between Level 2 and DCFCs